Photo by Mohamed Azakir/Reuters

 In contrast, Dara'a borders Jordan, which provided sanctuary for some elements of the opposition and is an area from which the United States also exercised a degree of control via conditions-based assistance.
 Both Amman and Washington adopted a stricter approach to the opposition that operates on Jordan's border, using sanctuary and assistance to moderate opposition units and placing limits on the operations these units undertake in order to shift their focus from targeting the regime to countering the Islamic State.
 This approach accounts for the weak position of sectarian actors in Dara'a, in contrast with the more inviting territory of Idlib.

 Iraq's descent into an insurgency after the 2003 invasion reinforced sectarian divides.
-However, an examination of neighborhoods in Baghdad in 2010 and of four districts within the Dohuk governorate (in the Kurdistan Region of Iraq) during the rise of the Islamic State identified clear examples of resistance to sectarianism.
+However, an examination of neighborhoods in Baghdad in 2010 and of two districts within the Dohuk governorate (in the Kurdistan Region of Iraq) during the rise of the Islamic State identified clear examples of resistance to sectarianism.

 In Baghdad, the presence of sectarian militias and levels of violence varied across neighborhoods.
 But some neighborhoods — Al-Karadah, Al-Kuraiaat, Palestine Street, and Al-Dhubat — escaped the worst levels of violence because of unique factors.
 Several of these variables were also at play in Dohuk, which saw an influx of internally displaced Iraqis after the Islamic State seized nearby Mosul, Iraq's second-most-populous city.